 Disclosure: This post may contain affliate links.
 We may recieve a small commission if you purchase something using the link.
 It won't cost you any extra money.
 Please check our disclosure policy for more information.

 With Port Adelaide Sailing Club hosting the event, Port Adelaide was to come alive with a 2-day festival of all sorts of boats, large and small, historical and new.
-The whole event, together with live entertainment, displays, demonstrations, also showcased some of South Australia’s finest seafood.
+The whole event, together with live entertainment, displays and demonstrations, also showcased some of South Australia’s finest seafood.

 Port Adelaide BoatFest here we come!